bhatti/api-mock-service/README.md

 # api-mock-service

-## Mocking Distributed Micro services and Fuzz testing with Record/Play, Templates, OpenAPI Specifications and Stochastic test client
+## Mocking Distributed Micro services and Contract/Fuzz testing with Record/Play, Templates, OpenAPI Specifications and Stochastic test client

 ### Problems with Testing

-Testing methodologies such as unit-testing, integration-testing, functional-testing, chaos testing/game days, etc. are a key part of software development lifecycle for building reliable and robust software systems.
+Testing methodologies such as unit-testing, integration-testing, functional-testing, chaos/contract testing/game days, etc. are a key part of software development lifecycle for building reliable and robust software systems.
 However, these testing methodologies pose several problems such as:
 - Tests require regular maintenance same as the code, however tests often don't receive the same attention and code rot is common with the tests.
 This makes the tests brittle that often break with the changes and tests become difficult to understand.
 - The size of tests also pose a challenge as the code grows, which further adds development cost of syncing tests with the code updates.